 - Represents the library on various college-wide and regional library committees.

-- Two years' experience working with an integrated library system and web development experience.
+- Two years of experience working with an integrated library system and web development experience.

 Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.